AvirityInformation/chatbot_Jullie/README.md

 (Replace ### with any string)

 #### 5.set queue
 heroku addons:create redistogo:nano -a xxx
+(You'll need to verify the account to install addons)

-#### 6.Push something to heroku and start dynos.
+#### 6.Send messagae to your facebook page and get response!
 Don't forget to start three dynos to run all the programs required. web, worker and clock

-You can start servers from your heroku app dashboard.
+You can start servers from your heroku app dashboard "Resources" pane.